 There’s no way anyone could get bored in this amazing anchorage!
 Spend the day enjoying more swimming, snorkeling or paddle boarding.
 Rendezvous diving can be arranged, if you’d like.
 Or pick one of several hiking trails on the island for a vigorous jungle trek.

 The island is home to an exclusive resort project: ‘Bawah Private Island’.
 Opened mid 2017, this extreme-eco resort has safari tented villas and water villas that afford unbelievable sunrise and sunset views.
-Even before opening, the resort received Indonesian and international accolades.
+Therefore the resort received Indonesian and international accolades.

 A pleasant sail brings you to Pulau Airabu, another equally stunning, azure-colored lagoon.
 With a little luck, you may have an escort of a playful pod of dolphins.
-With a little more luck, you might catch a fish for a delicious seafood dinner.
-The local fishermen know how to conserve their resources.
-No trawling fish nets are allowed.
+Most importantly with a little more luck, you might catch a fish for a delicious seafood dinner.
+The local fishermen know how to conserve their resources, besides that no trawling fish nets are allowed.
 Just simple line and hook are used to fish those Tongkol (little tuna), Kerisi or Kerapu (grouper).

-The Island group of Lubang Tamban is largely uninhabited and surrounded by the clearest water you’ve ever seen.
+The Island group of Lubang Tamban is largely uninhabited and therefore is surrounded by the clearest water you’ve ever seen.
 It has amazing coral reefs.
-Walk on the white sand beach, snorkel amongst beautiful corals, get coconuts straight from the trees and feel like a modern-day Robinson Crusoe.
+Walk on the white sand beach, snorkel around beautiful corals, get coconuts straight from the trees.
+You will feel like a modern-day Robinson Crusoe.

 Tarempa, in the heart of the Anambas, is the capital and administrative center of the Anambas.
 There are many small shops, a bakery and a market offering a wide range of goods.
 Walking through this friendly and clean town is accompanied with waves and hellos.
 You’ll be met with an openness and generosity that is humbling.
 Rent a moped, or “ojek” as they’re called in Anambas, for a ride around town.

 Dine on-board, or enjoy a local dinner with yummy fresh seafood at one of the lively restaurants in town.
-Highly recommended is to try some of the local delicacies like nasi dagang, roti rendang, smokey tongkol, or the popular mie Tarempa (spicy fried noodles with fish and egg).
+Highly recommended is to try some of the local delicacies like nasi dagang, roti rendang, smokey tongkol.
+Or you might fancy the popular mie Tarempa (spicy fried noodles with fish and egg).
 Local cultural events are organized now and then, such as a dance or kite-flying.
-Or you might catch a local wedding.

 This group of islands is again largely uninhabited, and has numerous, wonderfully sheltered bays and coves.
 You’ll want to spend at least one night at Pulau Ayam, a true gem, with fine white sand beaches, and the remains of a simple resort onshore.